tomgallagher/Clocker/README.md

 The aim was to see whether there was any noticeable performance advantages of using any particular browser on desktop, in combination with a number of different content-blocking extensions, including Adblock Plus.

-Eventually the goal is to the produce relative performance stats for all the Chromium-based browsers and content-blocking extensions.
+The goal is to the produce relative performance stats for all the Chromium-based browsers and content-blocking extensions.